Krzysztof Penderecki: De Natura Sonoris and other pieces in the 1960s and early 1970s

 Penderecki's preoccupation with sound culminated in De Natura Sonoris I (1966), which frequently calls upon the orchestra to use non-standard playing techniques to produce original sounds and colours.
 A sequel, De Natura Sonoris II, was composed in 1971: with its more limited orchestra, it incorporates more elements of post-Romanticism than its predecessor.
 This foreshadowed Penderecki's renunciation of the avant-garde in the mid-1970s, although both pieces feature dramatic glissandos, dense clusters, use of harmonics, and unusual instruments (the musical saw features in the second piece).

 In 1968 Penderecki received the State Prize 1st class.
-During the jubilee of the People's Republic of Poland he received the Commander's Cross (1974) and Knight's Cross of Order of Polonia Restituta (1964).
+During the jubilee of the People's Republic of Poland he received the Commander's Cross (1974) and the Knight's Cross of Order of Polonia Restituta (1964).

-Towards the end of the decade, Penderecki received a commission to write for the twenty-fifth anniversary of the founding of the United Nations.
-The result was Kosmogonia, a piece of twenty minutes for 3 soloists (soprano, tenor, bass), mixed choir and orchestra.
+Towards the end of the decade, Penderecki received a commission to write for the 25th anniversary of the founding of the United Nations.
+The result was Kosmogonia, a piece of twenty minutes for three soloists (soprano, tenor, bass), mixed choir and orchestra.
 The Los Angeles Philharmonic premiered the piece on 24 October 1970 with Zubin Mehta as conductor and Robert Nagy as tenor.
 The piece uses texts from ancient writers Sophocles and Ovid in addition to contemporary statements from Soviet and American astronauts to musically explore the idea of the cosmos.